zenarvus/mandos/README.md

 ]
 ```

-And here is an example `rss.xml` file to create an RSS feed.
+An example `rss.xml` file to create an RSS feed.
 ```
 {{- $query := `SELECT file, date, title FROM nodes WHERE date > 0 ORDER BY date DESC ;` -}}
 <?xml version="1.0" encoding="UTF-8" ?>